 - You can’t take the device you’re using with you (i.e., if you’re playing on a phone, the phone needs to stay put).

-- No using phones for answers (i.e., you can’t look up a picture of a Tom Hanks movie on your phone).
+- No using phones for answers (i.e., you can’t look up a picture of a Tom Hanks movie on your phone or use a photo of the item in any way).

 - An item cannot be used for two different answers (e.g., Toy Story movie couldn’t be used for Tom Hanks movie + Disney character)